naveendude15/M1_ElectricityBillCalc_Utility/1_Requirements/README.md

 * When: Calculation are needed.

+* Why: To make electric bill calculations handy

-* How: Calculates the amount of loads entered by the user and displays the result.
+* How: Calculates the number of loads entered by the user and displays the result.

 # High level Requirements: